ITensor/website/docs/code_conventions.md

 initializing ITensors, defined in itensor.h).

-* Except for class definitions, function declarations, and very short inline functions (i.e. one, perhaps two line), all other code goes either at the end of a header file or in a separate .cc file.
+* Except for class definitions, function declarations, and very short inline functions (i.e. one, perhaps two lines), all other code goes either at the end of a header file or in a separate .cc file.